jschhie/Interactive-Image-Classifier/README.md

 Similarity scores are computed using bag-of-words modeling and k-means clustering.

-Results are based off of a dataset of 6,600 video frames.
+Results are based off of a dataset of 6,600+ distinct video frames from the American T.V. series "Friends" (1994).
 Please see [visual demo](https://github.com/jschhie/image-detector-prog/#sample-results).

 A brief description of the terminology used within this document can be found [here](https://github.com/jschhie/image-detector-prog/#terminology-mentioned).